CruGlobal/appbuilder_docs/develop/setup/Setup.md

 ?
 What port do you want AppBuilder to listen on (80): 8080 ?
 Do you want to expose the DB : Yes
 ?
 What port do you want the DB to listen on: 3306
 ?
-Which Docker Tags to use [master, develop]: develop ?
-Use nginx as a proxy server?
-Yes
+Enter the password for the DB Root User? root
 ?
-What kind of SSL encryption do you want: none
+Which Docker Tags to use [master, develop, latest]: latest ?
+Authentication type: login
 ?
-Enter the password for the DB Root User? root
+Enter the URL for the auth service redirect: http://localhost:8080 ?
+Do you want to enable the RELAY service : No
 ?
-Do you want to encrypt the DB tables on disk?
-No
-?
-Do you want to connect to a Slack channel for updates?
-No ?
-Do you want to enable SMTP Email Notifications? : No ?
 Enter the Tenant Administrator Username: admin
 ?
 Enter the Tenant Administrator password: admin
 ?
-Enter the Tenant Administrator email: admin@email.com
+Enter the Tenant Administrator email: admin@email.com ?
+Enter the Tenant Administrator URL: http://localhost:8080/
 ```

 {% include notification.html status="is-warning is-light" message="